uaf-math/calc1/index.md

 * See the [schedule](assets/general/Spring2020/M251-Spring-2020-Schedule-addendum.pdf) regularly.

+* [Quizzes](quizzes) are now take-home.
+Blank Quizzes will be posted on Blackboard on Tuesday morning at 8 am (AK time).
+They are due Wednesday by 5 pm (AK time), but we expect most students to complete them by the end of the day Tuesday.
+No late quizzes will be accepted!
+Students should scan or photograph or save their work as a PDF.
+Quizzes will be corrected, but the grade will be assigned based on completion and effort.

 * Videos for each section are at [BlackBoard](https://classes.alaska.edu).
 Watch any time!

 * Make progress on [WebAssign](https://webassign.net/) problems as often as you can, and don't lose track of when they are due.